kcsaiganesh/iknsg/README.md

 ### 🔭 Currently Working On:

 - Building interactive and responsive web applications using the MERN Stack.
-- Exploring the depths of artificial intelligence and machine learning.
 - Enhancing my problem-solving skills through coding challenges and competitive programming.

-### 🌱 Learning:

-- Deepening my knowledge of cloud technologies (AWS, GCP, Azure).
-- Exploring containerization and orchestration with Docker and Kubernetes.
-- Diving into data science and analytics with Python and R.

 ### 🚀 Goals for the Future: